-Thus, it is very hard for us to notice the difference between $\Sigma^n$ and $S^n$ from the point of view of two exponential maps at the single point on $\Sigma^n$ and any point on $S^n$, respectively.
-For example, one of open problems in global Riemannian geometry is if the Grove-Shiohama type $n$-sphere can be diffeomorphic to $S^n$.
-Here, the Grove-Shiohama type sphere means a complete Riemannian manifold $V$ satisfying sectional curvature $K_V \ge 1$ and its diameter $\diam (V) > \pi/2$ (\cite{GS}).
-Since such a $V$ is twisted, from Theorem \ref{2015_07_27_weinstein} we can infer that some single cut point on $V$ is a big obstacle as a singular one whenever approximating a homeomorphism, in fact which is bi-Lipschitz, between $V$ and $S^n$ by diffeomorphisms at the cut point.
+Thus, it is very difficult for us to notice the difference between $\Sigma^n$ and $S^n$ from the point of view of two exponential maps at the single point on $\Sigma^n$ and at any point on $S^n$.
+For example, one of open problems in global Riemannian geometry is if a Grove-Shiohama type $n$-sphere can be diffeomorphic to $S^n$.
+Here, a complete Riemannian manifold $V$ is called a {\em Grove-Shiohama type sphere} if sectional curvature $K_V \ge 1$ and its diameter $\diam (V) > \pi/2$ (\cite{GS}).
+Since such a $V$ is twisted, from Theorem \ref{2015_07_27_weinstein} we can infer that some single cut point on $V$ is a big obstacle whenever approximating a homeomorphism, in fact which is bi-Lipschitz, between $V$ and $S^n$ by diffeomorphisms.

-Hence, it is a cardinal importance to do an analysis of such singular points on an arbitrary manifold.
+Hence, there is a cardinal importance to do an analysis of such singular points on an arbitrary manifold.
 For this, we employ a notion used in non-smooth analysis of F.H.
 Clarke (\cite{C1}, \cite{C2}), i.e., a non-singular point for a Lipschitz function/map in this article.
-The following example shows that the analysis is a strong tool in differentiable geometry:
+The following example shows that the non-smooth analysis is a strong tool in differential geometry.

 \begin{example} Let $M$ be a complete Riemannian manifold, $d$ the distance function of $M$.
 Take any point $p \in M$, and fix it.
 Set $d_p (x):= d(p, x)$ for all $x \in M$.
 Then, the point $q \in M \setminus \{ p \}$ is a {\em critical point of $d_p$} (or {\em critical point for $p$}) in the sense of Grove-Shiohama \cite{GS}, if for every nonzero tangent vector $v \in T_qM$ at $q$, there exists a minimal geodesic segment $\gamma$ emanating from $q$ to $p$ such that